irislib/faq/README.md

 ### Browser version

-Iris works on most common browsers: [iris.to](https://iris.to/).
+The web version of Iris works on most common browsers: [iris.to](https://iris.to/).
+Notice that some of the features may not be available or need to be enabled or configured for them to work (for example, some media files may not play on Chrome and Chromium-based browsers such as Brave).

 ### iOS app (Apple)
 Get Iris from [App store](https://apps.apple.com/app/iris-the-nostr-client/id1665849007).

 Iris updates the version automatically.
 No need to install a new version.
-Just quit the app and restart if you want to expedite the updating or it does not do it for some reason 🤙
+Just [quit the app and reopen](https://support.apple.com/en-gb/guide/iphone/iph83bfec492/ios) it if you want to expedite the updating or if it does not do it for some reason.

 ### Testflight

 Iris is in Testflight public testing.
 Join [here](https://testflight.apple.com/join/5xdoDCmG).

 Iris updates the version automatically.
 No need to install a new version.
-Just quit the app and restart if you want to expedite the updating or it does not do it for some reason 🤙
+Just [quit the app and reopen](https://support.apple.com/en-gb/guide/iphone/iph83bfec492/ios) it if you want to expedite the updating or if it does not do it for some reason.

 ## Using Iris